From Requests to Results

 }

-response = requests.post(
+response = requests.post(f"{BASE_URL}/users", json=payload)

 assert response.status_code == 201

-assert data["name"] == user_data["name"]
+assert response.json()["name"] == payload["name"]

 Advanced Testing Techniques

-1. Test Fixtures
+1. Reusability with Fixtures

 # conftest.py